david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

 ### Build Samples
-If samples have been manually build, skip this section.
+If samples have been manually built, skip this section.
 This step will take about 5-10 minutes, depending on your system.

 Build OpenVINO Demos